ljrain/DVDataDictionary/README.md

 ## Project Structure

-The DVDataDictionary solution consists of two main components:
+The DVDataDictionary solution consists of two main projects:

 ### DataDictionary
 Core library containing:
 - **Plugin Architecture**: Dataverse plugin for in-environment execution
 - **Data Models**: Comprehensive models for solutions, entities, attributes, and web resources
 - **Metadata Processing**: Core logic for extracting and organizing Dataverse metadata
+- *This project will be a duplicate of **DataDictionaryProcessor** upon testing and verification to run under Dataverse.*

 ### DataDictionaryProcessor
 Console application providing: